Antimaterieman/lucidity-alarm/readme.md

 enough to share it in the internet.
 Each subdirectory should be one set of audio files that can be played in one night.
 Next night it's a different voice/subdirectory.
 Be creative in what to say.
-You can send it as high quality audio files to me and I will compress it or you compress it yourself to .ogg files.
+You can send it as high quality audio files to me and I will compress it or you can compress it yourself to .ogg files.

 ## Dependencies